 Show all answers | Hide all answers

-A Protection from Abuse Order is a civil order that protects victims of domestic violence from abuse.
+A Protection From Abuse Order is a Court Order that protects victims of domestic violence from abuse.
 Abuse includes physical injury or threats of physical injury.

 Under the Protection From Abuse Act, abuse is defined as any of the following:

-You may file for protection in Lehigh County if you live or work here, the defendant lives here, or the abuse occurred here.
+You may file for protection in Lehigh County if you live or work here, the defendant lives, works, or can be served here, or the abuse occurred here.
 There has to be physical abuse or threats of physical abuse.

-A person may file a Protection from Abuse against an intimate partner or family member.
-Her are some examples:
+A person may file a Protection From Abuse Petition against an intimate partner or family member.
+Here are some examples:

-*If the abused person is a minor, then a parent, adult household member or guardian can file on behalf of the child.
+*If the abused person is a minor, then a parent, guardian ad litem, or adult household member can file on behalf of the child.

 *The PFA act does not apply to disputes between strangers, neighbors, roommates, co-workers, or classmates.

-You must appear in person at the Lehigh County Courthouse, Protection from Abuse Office (PFA) 455 W. Hamilton Street, Allentown, PA 18101.
+You must appear in person at the Lehigh County Courthouse, Protection From Abuse Office 455 W. Hamilton Street, Room 423, Allentown, PA 18101.
 There are no attorneys on staff to provide legal advice to you; the PFA staff will assist you in filing the paperwork that is needed.
-The PFA staff may not give you legal advice.
+The staff may not give you legal advice.

-You must be abused (read the definition above) in order to qualify for the PFA.
+You must be a victim of abuse (read the definition above) in order to qualify for Protection From Abuse Petition.
 The staff will assist you in completing the necessary paperwork.
 After completing the paperwork, the staff will take you and your petition before the Judge.

-Clients arriving after 12:15 pm will be referred to their Magisterial District judge.
+Clients arriving after 12:00 pm will be referred to their Magisterial District Judge.

-After filing a petition for protection from abuse, a judge will review your paperwork and will speak with you to determine if a temporary protection order will be granted.
-If the judge believes a Temporary Order should be granted, he will issue a temporary protection order.
-All cases will then be scheduled before a judge in approximately 10 days.
+After filing a Protection From Abuse Petition, a Judge will review your paperwork and will speak with you to determine if a Temporary Order will be granted.
+If the Judge believes a Temporary Order should be granted, he will issue one.
+All cases will then be scheduled for a Final Hearing before a Judge in approximately business 10 days.

 In case of an emergency or if you've been a victim of domestic abuse, contact your local police department or 911.
-If you are in immediate and present danger of abuse, a Petition for Emergency Relief from Abuse may be filed with the on call district court (police will provide you with the name of the on call emergency magisterial district judge).
-If the magisterial district judge believes that you are in immediate danger, he/she will grant you an Emergency Protection from Abuse Order.
+If you are in immediate and present danger of abuse, a Petition for Emergency Relief from Abuse may be filed with the on call Magisterial District Court (police will provide you with the name of the on call emergency Magisterial District Judge).
+If the Magisterial District Judge believes that you are in immediate danger, he/she will grant you an Emergency Protection From Abuse Order.

 To find your local MDJ click here.

-*This emergency protection order will expire at 4:00 pm the following business day.
-Be sure to go to the Lehigh County Protection from Abuse office between the hours of 8:00 am and 12:15 pm to file for a temporary Protection from Abuse order if you want to pursue one.
+*This Emergency Protection Order will expire at the end of the following business day.
+Be sure to go to the Lehigh County Protection From Abuse Office between the hours of 8:00 a.m. and 12:00 p.m. to file for a Temporary Order of protection if you want to pursue one.

-A hearing will be held in front of a judge within ten days of filing your petition with the court, and the judge will listen to the facts of your case.
-If the judge finds that the abuse has occurred, a final protection from abuse order will be issued.
+A hearing will be held in front of a Judge within ten business days of filing your petition with the court, and the Judge will listen to the facts of your case.
+If the Judge finds that abuse has occurred, a Final Order of protection will be issued.
 The length can be from one (1) to thirty-six (36) months.

-A Protection from Abuse Order may contain the following relief:
+A Temporary or Final Order may contain the following relief:

 *Terms of order may vary depending on each specific circumstance.